Dragon8029/100-days-of-code/Attempt5.md

 Still working on my project app, it's going to take a while.
 Managed to get one of the routes working and added some additional properties to the working schema.
 Feels pretty good to figure things out without using a tutorial.

 ---

+## D42:
+*Apr 4, 2019*

+Had some troubles getting the info from my form to populate in the database correctly.
+Managed to get it sorted out, and continued to build my app.

+---

+## D43:
+*Apr 6, 2019*

+Worked on my project for a while.
+Having trouble getting the css file to connect inside my header.ejs file.
+Frustrated right now, I will come back to it after a break.